Explore Guizhou and Guangxi Provinces: Journey through China's south

 Travel to Chengdu - Capital of Sichuan Province in China

-Thanks to the direct flights from Europe to Chengdu, a trip to the 8 million metropolis Chengdu in the west of China has become even easier.
-Chengdu, the capital of the varied and scenically unique Sichuan province, is located in the western part of the fertile Sichuan Basin.
+Thanks to the direct flights from Europe to Chengdu, a trip to the 8 million metropolis Chengdu in the west of China has become easier in recent years.
+Chengdu, the capital of the Sichuan province, is located in the western part of the fertile Sichuan Basin in South-West China.

-If you are planning a trip to China, it is well worth spending a few days in Chengdu.
-Thanks to the modern subway and a well-developed network of city buses, it is quite easy to find your way around Chengdu – ideal to explore the city on your own.
-The actual center of the city is Tianfu Square with a huge Mao statue.
-Here also the two subway lines 1 and 2 cross each other.
+While traveling to South-West China, it is well worth spending a few days in Chengdu.
+Thanks to the modern subway and a well-developed network of city buses, it is quite easy to find your way around Chengdu.
+The actual center of the city is Tianfu Square with its prominent Mao statue.
+Here the two subway lines 1 and 2 cross each other.

 The name Chengdu means literally translated the "accomplished capital".
 The foundation time of Chengdu goes back to the 4th century B.C.
 However, the area around Chengdu and the Sichuan basin were settled much earlier.
-Only 70 km north of Chengdu is the interesting excavation site Sanxindui, one of the most important archaeological sites in China.
+Only 70 km north of Chengdu is the interesting excavation site Sanxingdui, considered by experts to be one of the most important archaeological sites in China.
 In 1986, numerous masks and statues made of bronze as well as numerous valuable objects made of gold and jade were found during the excavations.
-The finds suggest that the area around Sanxindui was the capital of a kingdom called "Shu" about 3000 years ago.
+The finds suggest that the area around Sanxingdui was the capital of a kingdom called "Shu" about 3000 years ago.

 China trip: City tour Chengdu, capital of Sichuan Province

 During your China trip it is worth to reserve a few days for the exploration of the city Chengdu, capital of Sichuan Province in Western China.
 Thanks to the modern infrastructure, Chengdu can easily be explored on your own.
-However, due to the size of Chengdu it may be wise to book a hotel near a subway station.
-Another more convenient option is to book a Chengdu city tour with us in advance.
+However, due to the size of Chengdu it may be wise to book a hotel near a subway station in order to avoid long walking distances.
+Another convenient way to explore Chengdu is to book a Chengdu city tour with us in advance.

 Of course, a Chengdu city tour would not be complete without the visit of the most famous inhabitant of Chengdu: The Giant Panda Bear.
 The Panda Reserve is located north of Chengdu and can be well combined with a visit to the rather unknown but impressive Baoguang Temple.

-For history enthusiasts we recommend a visit to the Sanxindui excavation site, which is about 1 hour's drive north of the Chengdu Panda Station.
-At Sanxindui numerous valuable gold and jade objects were found during excavations in 1986.
-Archaeologists rank Sanxindui among the most important excavation sites in China.
+For history enthusiasts we recommend a visit to the Sanxingdui excavation site, which is about 1 hour's drive north of the Chengdu Panda Station.
+At Sanxingdui numerous valuable gold and jade objects were found during excavations in 1986.
+Archaeologists rank Sanxingdui among the most important excavation sites in China.

 China Trip: by highspeed train from Chongqing to Kaili in Guizhou Province

 A trip to China by rail is a very special experience.
-The journey in the modern highspeed trains (CRH = China Rail Highspeed Train), which roar across China at over 250 km/h, is very comfortable and time-saving.
-From Chengdu, your journey through China continues by taking the CRH train to Dazu.
-The journey from Chengdu to Dazu takes only 1.5 hours.
+The journey in the modern highspeed trains (CRH = China Rail Highspeed Train), which roar across China at up to 300 km/h, is very comfortable and time-saving.
+From Chengdu, your journey through China continues by taking the CRH train to Dazu, a journey that takes only about 1.5 hours.